stianfro/openshift-etcd-backup/README.md

 oc edit -n etcd-backup cronjob/etcd-backup
 ```
 Default is `0 0 * * *` which means the cronjob runs one time a day at midnight.

+### S3 Configuration

+Some secrets must be provided as environment variables for uploading to S3 object storage:
+- `S3_ENDPOINT`: Endpoint to use for S3 or S3 compatible services.
+- `S3_BUCKET`: Bucket to store backups in.
+- `S3_ACCESSKEY`: Access key for S3.
+- `S3_SECRETKEY`: Secret key for S3.

+The suggested method is to use a secret named `s3-config` with the keys above, together with their respective values.
+The secret is loaded as environment variables with `secretRef` in `backup-cronjob.yaml`.

 ## Monitoring